linuxfanboy4/EasyBox/README.md

 - Application packages are verified using SHA-256 hashes
 - Metadata files maintain strict isolation between applications
 - No elevation privileges are required for standard operations
+- Containerized applications run with resource limits (CPU, memory)
+- Temporary files are securely handled during downloads

 ## Performance Considerations

 1. **Hashing Operations**: SHA-256 calculations are performed on all application packages for version control
-2. **Dependency Installation**: Parallel installation of dependencies is recommended for large dependency sets
+2. **Dependency Installation**: Sequential installation of dependencies
 3. **Metadata Storage**: JSON files are kept minimal to reduce I/O overhead
+4. **Network Operations**: Downloads are streamed to memory for hash calculation
+5. **Resource Limits**: Default limits of 10 CPU seconds and 100MB memory per container

 ## Troubleshooting